aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/loader/loader.md

 Loaders are transformations that are applied on a resource file of your app.
 For example, you can use loaders to tell webpack to load CoffeeScript or JSX

+### Usage

+There are some ways to use loaders:

+- explicit in the require statement
+- configured via configuration
+- configured via CLI

+#### Loaders in require

+> **Note:**A void using this, if at all possible, if you intend your scripts to be environment agnostic (node.js and browser).
+Use the configuration convention for specifying loaders.

 ### Lists of Loaders

 #### basic